 We were promised our Johannesburg School for Blind Low Vision and Multiple Disability building (Beka) building in perpetuity in 2002 and successfully ran a school there for 21 years.
-Despite us building a R70,000 palisade perimeter fence and four gates, conversion of the garage into a library, construction of an ablution block, construction of a brick-edged sandpit, spray on safety matting, a wheelchair ramp, a tiled and granite-countered twice-refurbished kitchen, installation of disabled-friendly toilets, installation of a fire door, smoke alarms, significant rewiring and replumbing, re-flooring and more, the building was sold without our agreement and without unjustified enrichment of at least R350,000 being reimbursed to the Trust which ran the school.
-We would still like pro bono legal assistance in this matter.
+Despite us building a R70,000 palisade perimeter fence and four gates, conversion of the garage into a library, construction of an ablution block, construction of a brick-edged sandpit, spray on safety matting, a wheelchair ramp, a tiled and granite-countered twice-refurbished kitchen, installation of disabled toilets, installation of a fire door, smoke alarms, significant rewiring and replumbing, re-flooring and more, the building was sold without our agreement.
+MGH et al gained unjustified enrichment of at least R350,000 which should have been reimbursed to the Trust which ran the school.
+We would like pro bono legal assistance in this matter.

 We are not having on-site activities for Mandela Day 18th July 2025.